|The Houston Riots and

 Infantry First Battalion was discharged without honor by President Roosevelt as a result of the Brownsville “raid.”

-The black soldiers were accused of conspiring to withhold evidence and identify the shooters of a white bartender and wounding a
+The soldiers were accused of conspiring to withhold evidence and identify the shooters of a white bartender and the wounding

-night, there was shooting in the town, supposedly by black soldiers, though none were specifically identified in any of the events
+night, there was another shooting in the town, supposedly by black soldiers, though none were specifically identified in any of the

 Despite a lack of evidence or reliable testimony, all officials involved, including those of Brownsville, the U.S. Army, and